MEET THE TEAM

 Megan McCafferty

-When she’s not performing or teaching, Megan enjoys golfing, reading, and spending time with her dogs.
-She’s always on the hunt for the best gluten-free restaurants and can’t resist photographing every dog she meets.
-Megan is honored to be recognized as a Haynes Young Artist.
+When she’s not making music, Megan enjoys golfing, reading, and spending time with her dogs.
+She is honored to be recognized as a Haynes Young Artist.

 Director of Sales Operations